Executive Director, WGU Labs | Western Governors University

 Activities and Societies: Rugby Football Club cum laude

-Jason Levin has served as the Vice President of Institutional Research at Western Governors University since February 2012.
-He advances WGU’s data analytics, research, and reporting.
-Jason also serves as Executive Director of Center for Applied Learning Science (CALS), where he leverages WGU’s unique research capabilities to design, test, and refine learning solutions to support students on their path to graduation and employment.
-CALS partners with fellow institutions, including Carnegie Mellon University and West Point to further enhance the impact of its data analysis capabilities.
+Jason Levin serves as Executive Director of WGU Labs, where he leverages WGU’s unique research capabilities to design, test, and refine learning solutions to support students on their path to graduation and employment.
+WGU Labs partners with fellow institutions, including Carnegie Mellon University and West Point to further enhance the impact of its data analysis capabilities.
+Previously, Jason served as the Vice President of Institutional Research at Western Governors University, where he advanced WGU’s data analytics, research, and reporting.

 Prior to WGU, Jason worked at Kaplan University, designing a learning outcome repository that stored the stated learning objectives and grading rubrics for more than 1,000 online courses.
 He has more than 14 years of experience in data analytics, business intelligence, and innovative approaches to online education.